oasisprotocol/demo-quiz/README.md

 npx hardhat deploy --network localhost
 ```

-The deployed Quiz address will be reported.
-Remember it and store it
+The deployed Quiz and NftReward addresses will be reported.
+Store them
 inside the `frontend` folder's `.env.development`, for example:

 ```